My Demon Queen

-I got up from the floor.
+I raised my head from the side of the bed.
+Man..
+I can’t believe I slept.
 Oh shit.
 My back, my BACK!
 I totally forgot I got hit by that fatso truck yesterday.
 UGGGHHH!

 I reached over to knock the alarm off.
-Then look towards my bed to check her condition, that’s when..
+Then look towards my bed to check on her condition.

-Her silhouette under the night.
-Each individual strand of her hair sparkling in the moonlight pouting from outside.
-Her pretty blue eyes were directed right at me— by that I mean, pretty creepy.
+I saw her silhouette under the night sky.
+Each individual strand of her hair sparkling in the moonlight.
+Her pretty red eyes looked right at me— pretty creepy.

-“H-Hero-sama,” her voice was coarse, she looked to be severely dehydrated.
+“H-Hero-sama,” her voice was hoarse, sounding severely dehydrated.

 “Wait, wait.
-You take a rest first, I’ll go get some water.
+I’ll go get some water.
 Stay here.”

-“I think you’re misunderstanding,” for some reason, when talking to her, the pain on my back magically disappears.
+“I think you’re misunderstanding,” for some reason, when talking to her, the pain in my back magically disappeared.
 Hah, placebo is amazing.
 In any case, I opened the door and left my room in search of water.

 “Mom, good morning,” before giving her any chance to speak, “I’m sorry but I think I’ll skip school today.
 I just found out what my TALENT is.”

 While ignoring my mom’s suspicious gaze, I went to the kitchen, got myself a glass cup and filled it up with drinking water.

 “What’s the TALENT?”